-A recent example of a DoS attack that took down DNS services in Europe and North America was the attack against DNS provider Dyn in October 2016 using a botnet of Linux-based devices infected with Mirai malware.
-The unsecured IoT devices (including cameras, residential gateways, and baby monitors) used in this attack sent a large amount of data to Dyn, peaking at 261 Gbps and crashing their servers.
+In October 2016, a vicious attack against DNS provider Dyn caused widespread chaos in North America and Europe.
+Using a botnet of Linux-based devices infected with the Mirai malware, unsecured IoT devices, including cameras, baby monitors, and residential gateways, sent an enormous amount of data to Dyn, resulting in a crippling 261 Gbps peak and the crashing of their servers.

 Although a successful DoS attack can mean bad news, multiple open-source tools are available for detecting your vulnerability to Denial of Service (DoS) attacks.
 We’ll review three denial of service testing tools that you could add to your vulnerability assessment toolkit.